micahreich/patch-match/README.md

 - Micah: Write results section of final report; Help David with finishing the poster and get it printed
 - David: Finish creating figures; help Micah finish the report paper; Create separate figures and explanations for the poster

 ### Updated Goals
+As mentioned previously, we will be presenting an interface and OpenMP CPU-parallel version of PatchMatch inpainting algorithm at the poster session.
+Users can select an image and paint on a mask to be inpainted, then the algorithm will run and present + save the result.
+This implementation will take advantage of the 8 CPU cores available on GHC machines by using the OpenMP parallel work queue model, and much of the work can be parallelized at the pixel level.

+### Remaining Issues
+One issue which we had faced at the outset of the project was how to parallelize the propagation step of PatchMatch, since it requires spreading information from a pixel's above and left neighbors in a sequential fashion.
+While the random search step can be parallelized, given that the iterations alternate between propagation and random search for each pixel, this seemed like a big challenge.
+Luckily, we found that the authors were able to parallelize this algorithm using a Jump Flood-style technique often applied to the construction of Voronoi diagrams.
+In this method, we can, in parallel, "jump flood" nearest neighbors for all pixels, alternating between jump flooding at a given radius and random searching, doing this for all pixels in the mask.
+This has massively clarified our original issue.

+From here on out, it seems like it's just a matter of finishing the implementation and squashing bugs which come in our way.

+## Project Proposal

 ## Summary
 We are going to implement a parallelized version of the PatchMatch algorithm for nearest-neighbor field (NNF) generation on GPU and CPU.
 NNFs can then be used to perform image inpainting or content-aware fill as well as optical flow for target tracking in video.
 Many of the other image operations within inpainting can also be handled in a data parallel fashion.